djdrzzy/ruby-everywhere/README.md

 What else can it do?
 --------------------

 You can add heavily used ruby code to a '~/.ruby-everywhere' file that is loaded every time you execute the service.
-You can then execute that code anywhere on your mac to see the output.
+You can then use that code anywhere on your mac to see the output.

 Anything to make it easier?
 ---------------------------